 3. Design with the smallest breakpoints and then scale up — Build the mobile wireframe first, then use that as the model for larger breakpoints.
 Expand the screen until there’s too much white space

 4. Enlarge touch targets — Fingers are much wider than pixel-precise mouse cursors, and so need larger elements on which to tap.
 At the time of this writing, Apple recommends 44 pixels square for touch targets.
-Give hyperlinks plenty of space, and slightly enlarge buttons, and make sure that
+Give hyperlinks plenty of space, and slightly enlarge buttons, and make sure that there’s enough space around all the interactive elements.”

 5. Don’t count on hovers — It almost goes without saying, but designers often rely on hover and mouseover effects in their interactive work.
 If you’re thinking mobile-friendly, don’t.
 There is no hover control for fingertips yet.